polichtm/MCW-Azure-Stack/Whiteboard design session/WDS trainer guide - Azure Stack.md

 6. Detail the taxonomy that will be leveraged for the hybrid-cloud including the Resource Providers (RP) This includes tenants, regions, subscriptions, offers, plans, services and quota.

+7. Design an integration model that would allow resource access for both Contoso and Fabrikam users.

+8. Propose a self-service approach that will allow Contoso and Fabrikam developers provision their own resources from the service catalog offered by infrastructure teams.
+The scope of resources available in service catalog must be controlled centrally, with an oversight by designated Contoso and Fabrikam administrators.

+9. Recommend a procedure for delegation of permissions that would not only allow designated Fabrikam IT admins to manage Contoso infrastructure but also account for the need to provide limited access to the Contoso internal audit team.

+10. Suggest a methodology that would facilitate implementing corporate standards by automating the process of resource provisioning and configuration.

+11. Document standard operational tasks such as infrastruture backup and log collection.

 ### Customer objections

 1. The Mortgage SQL DB cannot be hosted in the public cloud.